-That was definitely not the case a few years ago.
-Smartphone photography has jumped leaps and bounds to make that quote a cliché in today’s world.
-Everyone wants everything instantly.
-Instant satisfaction by posting a #foodgram or a holiday snap on Instagram, informing 1000 of your closest friends on Facebook that you are off to the Canaries for your holidays!
-No surprises when we say that 400 million people are active every day on Instagram.
+This was not the case a few years ago.
+Today, smartphone photography has taken a leap forward and made this quote a cliché.
+Everyone wants everything, right away: The satisfaction of posting a snapshot photo, a #foodgram or even informing 1000 of our closest friends on Facebook that we are on our way to our vacation in the Canaries!
+It's no surprise that 400 million people are active on Instagram every day.

 The origins – The evolution of telephone use: from simple calls and SMS to a tool that fits in our hand and can contain our entire life

 Smartphones are becoming more efficient, leading to better quality photo sensors.
 The world of telephony has evolved a lot: the time when we could charge our phone just once a week is well and truly over, or the time when we tried to determine if what we had taken in a photo was indeed our cat or our best friend.